Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 KK (2 bits):
 : Encryption Flag.
 The flag bits indicate whether or not data is encrypted.
   The value "00b" means data is not encrypted, "01b" indicates that data is encrypted with even key, and "11b" is used for odd key encryption.
+Refer to {{encryption}}.

 R (1 bit):
 : Retransmitted Packet Flag.
 This flag is clear when a packet is transmitted the very first time.